Last Updated on January 3, 2025 by Admin

 Rising Construction Input Prices:

 Construction input prices have increased by 37.7% since 2020 and by 4.9% since last year.
-This escalating cost could potentially affect the profitability margins, although certain strategies and market conditions might help in mitigating this impact.
+This escalating cost could potentially affect the profitability margins, although specific strategies and market conditions might help in mitigating this impact.

 Supply Chain Challenges: